deeper-cloud/support-site/src/content/questions/how-to-split-payment-guest.md

-# How to Split Payment Per Guest
+# How to split payment per guest

+Useful for large groups wanting to each pay out their part of the bill separately.

 1. Reach the payment screen by tapping on the dollar bill icon at the bottom-center of the screen.